Magixx Explores the Motions of Heartbreak in New Single, “Winter & Summer”

 Last year, Magixx earned much-deserved plaudits for how beautifully he delivered across genres.
 From the anthemic lilt of the Jeriq-assisted “Vibration” to the realist portrait of “Okay,” his most-streamed single last year, to the sultry serenade of “Bad Decisions & Foreplay” — it’s quite notable that the artist has been moving into a new arc.

 In the visualizer for “Winter & Summer,” we catch glimpses of his new character, from the flamboyant hair to the blood on his vest.
 It’s an act of worldbuilding that plays into the artist’s debut album I Dream In Colors, expected later this year.
-Going by the new single, this is indeed shaping up to be a revelatory time for one of afropop’s most unique voices.
+Going by the new single, this is shaping up to be a revelatory time for one of Afropop’s most unique voices.